jccriado/basisgen/README.md

 #### The Standard Model EFT

-The SMEFT is defined in `invariants.smeft`.
+The SMEFT is defined in `basisgen.smeft`.
 Check the code the there to see a more complex example.
 The script `examples/standard_model.py` makes use of this module.
 To obtain the dimension 8 operators in the SMEFT (with one generation),
 do: